Waiting on the World to Change

 "Waiting on the World to Change" is a song by American singer-songwriter John Mayer.
 It was released as the lead single from his third studio album, Continuum (2006).
 The song enjoyed commercial success as a single and won the Grammy for Best Male Pop Vocal Performance at the 49th Grammy Awards.
-It was the most played song of the year in 2007 on mainstream adult contemporary radio in the USA.
+It was the most played song of the year in 2007 on mainstream adult contemporary radio in the US.

 Lyrics and structure

 The song contains a highly popular chord progression often found in blues, rock, and soul songs.
 The chord progression is I - vi - IV - I - V - vi - IV - I, and in the case of "Waiting on the World to Change", it is in the key of D. However, contrary to most popular music, the second snare backbeat of the second measure of the two-bar beat that repeats through most of the song features an accent on the "and" of "4", and not directly on "4".

 The song's theme centers on the singer and his generation's inaction in regard to current world conditions.
 However, he attributes this inaction to a lack of power: